samebug/samebug-technical-documentation/integration/android-studio/install/index.md

 # Install the Android Studio plugin

-The plugin allows you to use Samebug directly from Android Studio (works for [IntelliJ Idea](/guide/integration/intellij-idea/install) and [Eclipse](/guide/integration/eclipse)), get solutions or ask for help without abandoning your workflow.
+The plugin allows you to use Samebug directly from Android Studio (we also support [IntelliJ Idea](/guide/integration/intellij-idea/install) and [Eclipse](/guide/integration/eclipse)), get solutions or ask for help without abandoning your workflow.

 JetBrains maintains a repository of plugins and offers seamless installation.
 However, when